hl7au/au-fhir-test-data-utils/README.md

 ### Questions?
 If you have a question, the best place to start is Zulip e.g. the https://chat.fhir.org/#narrow/stream/179173-australia/topic/AU.20FHIR.20Test.20Data topic

-## How to Contribute to HL7 AU Test Data
+## How to Contribute to HL7 AU Test Data Utils
-We value contributions to **au-fhir-test-data**.
+We value contributions to **au-fhir-test-data-utils**.
 Here’s how you can help:

 ### Building